 Many Vanilla species are considered rare or threatened in nature, having reduced population sizes.
-Prior efforts to look for genetic variation in search of promising traits has focused on Vanilla specimens which are readily available in culture.
+Prior efforts to look for genetic variation in search of promising traits have focused on Vanilla specimens, which are readily available in culture.
 These studies have identified relatively low genetic diversity among cultivated plants [112,113].
-This is due mainly to the clonal reproduction of cultivated individuals, that stimulates rapid growth and sustained quality, but leads to significant genetic erosion.
-Conversely, genetic variation in ex-situ collections and wild accessions of V. planifolia, and its CWRs, has been shown to be high [114,115].
-Efforts should therefore aim to both locate and circumscribe this natural wild diversity, in order to conserve and use it in a sustainably and socially ethical way.
+This is due mainly to the clonal reproduction of cultivated individuals, which stimulates rapid growth and sustained quality but leads to significant genetic erosion.
+Conversely, genetic variation in ex-situ collections and wild accessions of V. planifolia and its CWRs has been shown to be high [114,115].
+Efforts should, therefore, aim to both locate and circumscribe this natural wild diversity in order to conserve and use it in a sustainable and socially ethical way.
 Uncertainty remains as to the correct identification of many vanilla specimens, both in herbaria and in culture [5].
-This confusion with regards to identity is also widespread among cultivated materials [116], offering both challenges and opportunities for breeding programs.
-Ex-situ germplasm collections, the basis for breeding, are mainly found outside the natural distribution of the crop and its wild relatives.
-I agree with Soto Arenas [117], Roux-Cuvelier and Grisoni [118] and Flanagan and Mosquera-Espinosa [105] that a global strategy for conservation of local biodiversity, focusing on the centers of origin, is paramount.
+This confusion with regard to identity is also widespread among cultivated materials [116], offering both challenges and opportunities for breeding programs.
+Ex situ germplasm collections, the basis for breeding, are mainly found outside the natural distribution of the crop and its wild relatives.
+I agree with Soto Arenas [117], Roux-Cuvelier and Grisoni [118], and Flanagan and Mosquera-Espinosa [105] that a global strategy for the conservation of local biodiversity, focusing on the centers of origin, is paramount.
 Prompting in situ and ex situ conservation in collaboration with the Middle American countries where V. planifolia populations are found naturally.
-This needs to be informed by research, especially regarding distribution and gene-flow, genetic diversity, ecological preferences and desirable traits.
-Only in this way can Vanilla breeding take a leap into the future, truly assessing, and ethically and sustainably using, the available natural variation that is found locally and answer to our current needs globally.
+This needs to be informed by research, especially regarding distribution and gene flow, genetic diversity, ecological preferences, and desirable traits.
+Only in this way can Vanilla breeding take a leap into the future, truly assessing and ethically and sustainably using the available natural variation that is found locally and answer to our current needs globally.

 Despite representing a global market of over a billion dollars, the vanilla industry is highly dependent on impoverished farmers in developing countries [102].
-Funds for conservation and research on vanilla in those countries also remains scant.
+Funds for conservation and research on vanilla in those countries also remain scant.
 For many institutions and activities targeting Vanilla conservation, funding was deemed inadequate and declining [3].
-Whereas Latin American institutions, researchers and students are rarely the recipients of any international grants to fund their research on vanilla diversity, ecology and resilience, despite their global necessity and potential impacts.
-Thanks to on-going studies in Middle America, today we know important details as to how Vanilla species of commercial interest naturally pollinate [8,13,27], disperse and germinate [24,25,119], what host plants and fungal partners they maintain [120], how genetically diverse wild Vanilla populations are [121], and how climate change might affect both the plant [104,109] and its pollinators [122].
+Latin American institutions, researchers, and students are rarely the recipients of any international grants to fund their research on vanilla diversity, ecology, and resilience despite their global necessity and potential impacts.
+Thanks to ongoing studies in Middle America, today we know important details as to how Vanilla species of commercial interest naturally pollinate [8,13,27], disperse, and germinate [24,25,119]; what host plants and fungal partners they maintain [120]; how genetically diverse wild Vanilla populations are [121]; and how climate change might affect both the plant [104,109] and its pollinators [122].
 But much more needs to, and can, be done.
 Only by supporting and collaborating with these initiatives will we be able to offer the knowledge that is required to inform policies and strategies aimed at an efficient, sustainable, and ethical vanilla culture.